 Daniel Mayo is originally from Myrtle Beach, South Carolina.
 He received his BFA in Dance in 2007 from The Juilliard School in New York City.
-Daniel currently dances with the Philadelphia based company BalletX, with which he has been a company member since 2014.
-With BalletX, Daniel has performed extensively throughout the United States, and has performed in numerous creations including works by choreographers Matthew Neenan, Jorma Elo, Nicolo Fonte, and Trey McIntyre.
-Before joining BalletX, Daniel was a member of the Montreal based company RUBBERBANDance Group under the direction of Victor Quijada.
+Daniel most recently danced with Philadelphia based company BalletX, from 2014 until his retirement in August 2018.
+As a member of BalletX, Daniel performed extensively throughout the United States and was featured in numerous creations including works by choreographers Matthew Neenan, Jorma Elo, Nicolo Fonte, and Trey McIntyre.
+Prior to joining BalletX, Daniel was a member of the Montreal based company RUBBERBANDance Group under the direction of Victor Quijada.
 During his 3 years with RUBBERBANDance Group, Daniel toured throughout North America, Europe, and Asia, and participated in multiple film projects, most notably for Bravo!FACT.
 From 2007-2010 Daniel was a company dancer with Atlanta Ballet under the direction of John McFall, where he performed many classical roles as well as contemporary works.
 He has also worked professionally as a guest artist with The Atlanta Opera, Dance Grand Moultrie, and Bennyroyce Dance.
 In addition to performing, Daniel was on faculty at Western Wyoming Community College, and currently serves as a guest teacher and choreographer throughout the United States.
 He is delighted to join the MBA faculty for 2018-2019, and will lead beginning, intermediate and advanced classes in Metropolitan Ballet Company’s (MBC) Boys’ Scholarship Program.